1501 Classified Employee Complaint Procedure

 5. Each employee is limited to a maximum of twelve (12) hours of complaint preparation time per calendar year.

-Section N: DHS Third Party Representative
+Section O: DHS Third Party Representative

-1. An employee and/or supervisor involved in a complaint may ask another DHS employee to act as a DHS Third Party Representative in a complaint hearing.
+1. An employee and/or the supervisor involved in a complaint may ask another DHS employee to act as a DHS Third Party Representative in a complaint hearing.
 Serving as a DHS Third Party Representative is voluntary.

 2. Non-DHS employee third party representation is not permitted, unless required by law or rule.